NeuronRobotics/nrjavaserial/README.md

     $ make linux32
     $ make linux64

-    # Build the binaries for all the supported ARM flavors.
+    # Build the binaries for all the supported ARM flavors (requires arm-linux-geabi-* packages)
     $ make arm

     # Build the OSX binaries.